casper-network/docs-archive/implementation/p2p.rst

 The same method can also be utilised for pull-based gossiping by picking a random peer every now and then and asking for their tips of the DAG.
-This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming every harder to find a node that doesn't have the information yet, so more and more messages are sent in futility; yet for the small percent of nodes that haven't been reached yet, it's almost guaranteed that if they ask one of their peers
+This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming harder to find a node that doesn't have the information yet, so more and more messages are sent in futility; yet for the small percent of nodes that haven't been reached yet, it's almost guaranteed that if they ask one of their peers